below are notable astronomical events coming up for the month of

 Moon makes its closest approach to Neptune for the month on the

 evening of the 7th, only about 6 degrees NW of the distant blue

 giant.
 By the end of the month, Neptune is already modestly high

 in the SE sky at an hour after sunset.

 Ceres is in the constellation

 to spot the asteroid / dwarf planet.

-In August, Pluto is in
+In September, Pluto is

 Showers - http://amsmeteors.org/showers.html